 Image 2: A group of traditional Moroccan musicians in the street in Belgium (2006) by Ludovic Glucksman on Wikipédia français, CC BY-SA 1.0.

 Image 3: Wikimedia, People during the “Fête de la musique” in Strasbourg, 2006, CC by 3.0

 This article was posted on Friday, April 2nd, 2021 at 6:20 pm and is filed under Countries & Cultures, Fête de la Musique, France, Mama Lisa, World Culture, World Music Day.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.